+Cyber security analyst job description typically includes monitoring alerts and maintaining firewalls to identify potential threats.
 According to the U.S. Bureau of Labor Statistics, cyber security analyst jobs may grow by 32% by 2028.
 This is much faster than the average growth of all jobs combined.
-This growing demand is great news for those who want to become a cyber security analyst.
+This growing demand is great news for those who want to become cyber security analysts.

 What is a cyber security analyst?
 This question is answered in detail below.
-However, cyber security analyst job duties include preventing hackers from causing problems with computer networks and stealing data.
+However, analyst job duties include preventing hackers from causing problems with computer networks and stealing data.

 What Is a Cyber Security Analyst?

-A cyber security analyst evaluates systems, data and networks.
+A cyber security analyst evaluates systems, data, and networks.
 They determine whether current defenses are robust enough to meet existing and future threats.
-A cybersecurity analyst job description typically includes monitoring alerts and maintaining firewalls to identify potential threats to a company’s network.
+A cybersecurity analyst’s job description typically includes monitoring alerts and maintaining firewalls to identify potential threats to a company’s network.